radiuszero/radiuszero.github.io/docs/_posts/2023-08-15-minkowski-bound.md

 proof.

-Since the ideal classes are disjoint (they are the cosets of a group), proposition 1 and 2 combined together shows that there are only finitely many ideal classes. i.e., the class group $$C_K$$ is finite.
+Since the ideal classes are disjoint (they are the cosets of a group), propositions 1 and 2 combined together shows that there are only finitely many ideal classes. i.e., the class group $$C_K$$ is finite.

 # A brief review on lattices